 - Northern Line (black)

-The entrance to The Shard is just a 2-minute walk from the station exit.
+The entrance to the Shard is just a 2-minute walk from the station exit.

 By train